MegaBreadbox/MegaBreadbox/README.md

 ## About me
 &emsp; I have been developing Android apps for two years now.
-Look out for applications I work on here primarily in Kotlin.
+Look out for applications I work on here written primarily in Kotlin.
 Currently I am getting Antheia ready for release on the Google Playstore.
 Check it out over [here](https://github.com/MegaBreadbox/Antheia).
 You can reach out to me over on megabreadbox@protonmail.com